 This post was sponsored by Alaska Seafood as part of an Influencer Activation for Influence Central and all opinions expressed in my post are my own.

-I am loving the flavors of this Alaska Cod and Shrimp with Tomatoes!
+I am loving the flavors of this Alaska Cod with Shrimp!
 After having finally been introduced to the amazing differences between farmed and wild caught fish, and how the taste is so light, flaky, and almost buttery if that’s even possible, I’ll definitely remember to Ask For Alaska from now on!
 Click HERE to learn more about Alaska Seafood.
 If delicious melt in your mouth flavor wasn’t enough for me, (but it is!)
 I would still have to consider the nutritional benefits because they really are amazing!
 Like did you know that the omega-3s in Alaska fish and seafood have major visual benefits when it comes to reducing eye related diseases, and they can even help lower blood pressure?
 In other words, when I enjoy Alaska fish and seafood twice a week; it improves the function of my blood vessels.
 Yummy food AND better health!
 I found tons of recipes HERE, and an online kids cookbook HERE, how great is that!?!
 Kids eat what they grow up eating which means it’s so important to start eating right young.
 It’s never too late to start eating better, but of all the things I might want to do over, one would be to go back and teach my children to eat a more natural, healthy, and varied diet!
 Ooh!
 I also learned that since Alaska fish is flash frozen it can be cooked STRAIGHT FROM THE FREEZER!!
 Which is a major bonus for those of us who frequently forget to pull meat to thaw!

 For this recipe I wanted fresh Alaska Cod.
 I had a great conversation with my fishmonger, aka the guy behind the counter, and found out they get deliveries from Alaska twice a week so they really are fresh!
 Plus, they know all the best tips, and will also share what is currently the best value of what they have on their display shelf at the moment.
 Alaska Halibut is also a favorite, but for this recipe I chose cod.
 Cod is extremely versatile.
 It’s got a great flavor that easily takes on the essence of the seasonings you’re using, and quite honestly- it’s hard to mess up!
 If you’re like me then, when you’re investing in your health by investing in your diet, it’s important!